 - Register with the state unemployment insurance bureau if your organization will have employees.

 - Obtain a nonprofit mailing permit from U.S. Postal Service.

 - Utilize a Certified Public Accountant with 501c3 experience to assist with setting up any financial requirements.
 Develop a budget and establish the financial oversight of items like fundraising and income, including the accounting system you will use.

 - Develop the bylaws in the early development of the organization that can include rules and procedures for holding meetings, voting on issues and electing directors and officers.

 If you need assistance on how to become a 501c3 organization, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of Google, Strip, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of Google, Strip, and Airbnb.